- Normal precautions

 There is no Irish Embassy in Armenia and we can only offer limited consular services.
-If you require assistance in an emergency, please contact the Honorary Consul – Mr Jonathan Stark – in Yerevan or the Irish Embassy in Sofia.
+If you require assistance in an emergency, please contact the Honorary Consul in Yerevan or the Irish Embassy in Sofia.

 Irish citizens need a valid passport to enter Armenia.
-Irish citizens are also reminded of the requirement to be in possession of a valid form of photographic identification such as a passport or passport card at all times.
+Irish citizens are also reminded of the requirement to be in possession of a valid form of photographic identification such as a passport at all times.
 Irish passports should have a minimum validity of 3 months, but preferably 6 months from date of entry, when travelling to Armenia, and it should be valid for the duration of your stay.

 Irish citizens do not require a visa to enter Armenia.
 However, if you are staying for longer than 90 days, you are advised to register your presence with the OVIR (Administration Department for Passports and Visas):

 Visitors to Armenia are advised to follow the guidance of national and local authorities and stay fully informed of what's going on by monitoring local news and social media.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.